Pediatric Orthopedic Surgeons treating a complex fracture

 How do doctors diagnose and treat intra-articular fractures in children?

-• Treatment: The treatment approach for intra-articular fractures in children varies depending on the specific fracture, the child’s age, and other factors.
+Treatment: The treatment approach for intra-articular fractures in children varies depending on the specific fracture, the child’s age, and other factors.
 Treatment options may include closed reduction (non-surgical realignment), open reduction (surgical realignment), and fixation with hardware such as screws or pins.
-The surgeon’s goal restores the joint’s alignment and provides stability while minimizing damage to the joint surface.
+The surgeon’s goal is to restore the joint’s alignment and provide stability while minimizing damage to the joint surface.

 What is the long-term outlook for children with intra-articular fractures, and can complications be prevented?